Can you fast track construction?

 - The Architect will work with consultants to coordinate the final design to issue for permit.

 - The Interior Designer will work with the client to convert allowance to selections then coordinate the selections in the final drawings with the architect.

-- The Architect will continue to work with the client on the building interior to design and approve interior elevations and finish locations as the project is being permitted.
+- The Architect will continue to work with the Owner on the building interior to design and approve interior elevations and finish locations as the project is being permitted.

 - The General Contractor or Construction Manager can begin exploratory demolition in the case of a remodel or exploratory site discovery in the case of a new building.
 Often times, it is during the first week of excavation or demolition that project-changing conditions are discovered.
 After this phase, and assuming all selections are complete, it is rare that additional changes will occur

 - Incorporate all the pre-construction task information into one set of drawings.

 - Don’t actually start construction until all selections are made; long-lead items are coordinated with the schedule for order; and the Owner and General Contractor or Construction Manager have agreed to a final contract price.
 Even if you have a permit in hand, do not start until all milestone items are complete.